dshoreman/servidor/README.md

 ## Development

-Servidor is setup to use Vagrant for development.
-To get started, first clone the repository and run `vagrant up`.

-Installation happens automatically as part of the provisioning process, but the installer will not build frontend assets if it detects Vagrant.
-Instead, you'll need to install and build them separately after running `vagrant up`:
+To get started, run `make dev-env` in the project root.
+Servidor relies on [Vagrant] for development, so this command
+takes care of creating the VM, running the necessary prep, and installation of Servidor within the dev environment.
+After the initial setup, standard Vagrant commands can be used to `up`, `suspend`, `reload` and so on.

+Due to memory constraints, static assets are not built during install in Vagrant.
+Instead, install and build them separately once `make dev-env` has completed:

 ```sh
 # Clean-install NPM packages from the lock file